laggycomputer/suprkewl-bot/README.md

 </p>

 An open-sourced Discord bot.
-We've moderation, fun, user info, and more planned.
+Features such as moderation, just-for-fun, user info and more will be implemented at a later date.
+## Simple steps to host this bot:
+ * Place your token
-If you want to host this bot, place your token, and Redis server IP (can be internal), port, and password (don't set one if you don't want to use one).
-Then, install Redis on your host of choice.
-Finally, you can use `pip3 install -r requirements.txt` at the root of this repo to install the requirements, and `./purgepyc.sh` to purge `__pycache__` from all code folders.
+ * Place Redis server IP (can be internal)
+ * Place port, and password (password not required)
+ * Install Redis on a host of your choice.
+ * Use `pip3 install -r requirements.txt` at the root of this repo to install the requirements, and `./purgepyc.sh` to purge `__pycache__` from all code folders.